Answer a few simple questions to make your document in minutes

 In general, yes, and you can draft a Florida Eviction Notice (more specifically referred to as a 3-Day Notice to Quit) to start the process.
 That said, as a result of the COVID-19 pandemic, several limitations and protections have been established for tenants who are unable to pay rent.
 While the federal ban on eviction was blocked by the Supreme Court, the state of Florida is able to maintain its own guidelines for evictions.
-Keep up with the current developments for Florida or talk to a local lawyer, if you remain unsure.
+Keep up with the talk to a local lawyer, if you remain unsure.

 If you intend to legally evict a tenant, you must serve a Notice of Eviction as a first step.
 Some of the situations in which you may need to use one include:

 In addition to lease violations, renters generally can be evicted by a landlord for reasons unrelated to a fault of their own.
 For instance, when the owner wants to move in.
 Please keep in mind the list presented above isn't fully exhaustive and that the permitted reasons for evicting tenants are subject to change based on your specific city.
 If you've got any concerns about Florida eviction laws, connect with a lawyer.